sboesebeck/morphium/docs/poppydb.md

 2. Start at least one node, write the test data you need, then bring additional members online—they will clone the existing data automatically.
 3. Keep in mind that this is still meant for testing: persistence and durability are unchanged.

+**Known limitation - the vote's Raft log check is currently dead code.** Elections compare candidates' replicated-log state (`lastLogIndex`/`lastLogTerm`) per the Raft paper, so a node behind on data should lose a vote against a more caught-up peer.
+In this implementation nothing ever calls `ElectionManager.updateLogIndex(...)` - `ReplicationManager` reports progress through a separate hook that nothing wires to it - so that state stays `0` on every node forever and the check is vacuously true for every candidate.
+Elections are in practice decided purely by term + priority + heartbeat timing, never by log freshness.
+The concrete, currently-accepted consequence is the users-file version gate's mid-resync caveat below; more generally, a node whose local data was just wiped for a resync is exactly as electable as a fully caught-up peer for the short window before its own sync completes.
+Pre-existing, tracked as a follow-up, not something to rely on being fixed.

 ### Programmatic Replica Set Configuration

 You can configure a replica set programmatically using the `configureReplicaSet()` method: